-This roasted Maple Sesame Roasted Brussels Sprouts recipe makes a great vegan side dish!
-It's tossed in a a sweet and savory Asian glaze.
+This roasted Maple Sesame Brussels Sprouts recipe is a great easy vegan side dish!
+It's made with a sweet, savory, and spicy Asian glaze.

 I always plant a few Brussels Sprouts plants in my garden every year.
 They grow tall and are kind of alien-looking.